-- Us Taken Away Kids Human Rights and Equal Opportunity Commission - Video: Steven Oliver Australian Poetry Slam 2014 - Video: Steven Oliver Hate He Said - Video: Steven Oliver Real [0:35-4:35]
+- Us Taken Away Kids Human Rights and Equal Opportunity Commission. - Video: Steven Oliver Australian Poetry Slam 2014. - Video: Steven Oliver Hate He Said. - Video: Steven Oliver Real [0:35-4:35].

-- Read Sacred Mothers by Yveane Fallon from Us Taken Away Kids aloud to class - Facilitate whole class discussion and whiteboard notes to analyse the poem.
-Students use prior knowledge of: - poetry genre and associated language conventions - personal accounts from members of the Stolen Generations. - In pairs, students analyse a different poem from Us Taken Away Kids.
+- Read Sacred Mothers by Yveane Fallon from Us Taken Away Kids aloud to class. - Facilitate whole class discussion and whiteboard notes to analyse the poem.
+Students use prior knowledge of: - Poetry genre and associated language conventions. - Personal accounts from Stolen Generations survivors. - In pairs, students analyse a different poem from Us Taken Away Kids.

-- Students watch three videos: Steven Oliver Australian Poetry Slam 2014, Steven Oliver Hate He Said, Steven Oliver - Real - In between each video, facilitate short wholeclass discussion, including: - the historical, social, cultural and political context of the poems - the cultural background and identity of the writer/performer - how performance alters and enhances the impact of poetry. - In pairs, students write their own poem to be performed as a spoken word piece: - students are to write only from their own perspective - students must express their opinion on the Stolen Generations and National Apology in a culturally safe manner - students must incorporate performative techniques such as persuasive language, imagery, gesture, body language, tone, pace and pitch.
+- Students watch three videos: Steven Oliver Australian Poetry Slam 2014, Steven Oliver Hate He Said, Steven Oliver Real. - In between each video, facilitate short whole class discussion, including: - The historical, social, cultural and political context of the poems. - The cultural background and identity of the writer/performer. - How performance alters and enhances the impact of poetry. - In pairs, students write their own poem to be performed as a spoken word piece: - Students are to write only from their own perspective. - Students must express their opinion on the Stolen Generations and National Apology in a culturally safe manner. - Students must incorporate performative techniques such as persuasive language, imagery, gesture, body language, tone, pace and pitch.